-Select Enabled to use Enhanced Halt-State technology, which will significantly reduce the CPU's power consumption by reducing the CPU's clock cycle and voltage during a Halt-state.
+Select Enabled to use Enhanced Halt-State technology, which will significantly reduce CPU power consumption by reducing CPU clock cycles and voltages during a Halt-state.
 The options are Disable and Enable.

 ► CPU T State Control (Available when Power Technology is set to Custom)